 Wall Drug was quite busy.
 We got some pics and went through a few stores.
 It isn’t a place that I feel that I need to go back to.

-We stayed at the Hampton Inn & Suites Mount Rushmore.
-This was the nicest of the Hampton Hotels that we stayed at.
+Hampton Inn & Suites Mount Rushmore was the nicest of the Hampton Hotels that we stayed at on the trip.
 The hotel was connected to the Tru Hotel.
 It was a unique design.

 Day 15 – Mount Rushmore – Drive to Denver Airport